Kristina01111000/lavendersite/README.md

 invoice for feb, mar, apr -> recieved explanation of fee for time starting after april -> sent

-next meeting notes:

-Homepage:

-footer:
-- add job thing when i get it

-shop:
-- sorting of products, sectioned off?
-- images for several plants needed, confirm current images
-- description feedback
-- need bundle info

 configure yoast after shop is ready

--check spelling, grammar on all pages
-- 25 need pictures
-- add sorting to shop page
-- added a new store page, probably just delete old one
-- for shop, check the way it looks on mobile, seems not great, very squished

-For native plants page put the links in a new section that has three columns -.
-Called ‘join me in following these organizations’ working title

-faverollesgardens@gmail.com is the email address Figure the best way to handle a newsletter and email janet about it(on events page and on footer)